Munachi96/Sales_Performance_Analysis/README.md

-# Sales_Performance_Analysis_for_a_Telecom_Company_USA
+# Sales_Performance_Analysis_for_a_Telecom_Company
-A Data Analysis Project that Analysed the sales performance of a Telecommunication company Based in the United State.
+A Data Analysis Project that Analysed the sales performance of a Telecommunication company.
 The company’s sales transaction data generated over the past years was used for this analysis.

 # Table of Content
 [Project Overview](project-overview)  <br> <br>